flock-homes/pdftk-java/README.md

 ## Source organization

-`pdftk/` contains the original C++ sources for reference.

 `java/com/` contains the translated Java sources.
-Currently these are a few large files, but they should be split into one class per file and grouped into a package.
+Currently these are a few large files, but they should be split into one class per file.

 `java/pdftk/` contains the sources for an old, yet-to-be-determined version of the iText library.
 They were modified in the original C++